kaiakamatsu/BENG183-Classification/Classification.md

 - [Conclusion](https://github.com/kaiakamatsu/BENG183-Classification/blob/main/Classification.md#conclusion)

 # Introduction
 The explosive growth of technology in bioinformatics yields new biological datasets, which presents both unique opportunities and challenges.
 The accumulation of new sequencing, protein structure, and 3-D genome interaction data has revolutionized our understanding of the human body.
-Amid this abundance of information, the extraction of meaningful insights relies on effective organization and analysis.
+Amid this abundance of information, the extraction of meaningful insights rely on effective organization and analysis.
 This is where classification comes into play, a group of supervised machine learning models that can be used to categorize and decipher patterns in biological data.
-By leveraging various algorithms, we can find invisible correlations between data sets, predict binding sites, and aid in many other biomedical applications.
-This paper will navigate the current landscape of classification techniques by exploring different types of machine learning algorithms and discussing their powerful applications to biomedical problems.
+This paper will navigate the current landscape of classification algorithms by exploring different types of machine learning algorithms and discussing their powerful applications to biomedical problems.

 # Why Classification?